-This fund receives revenue from rate payers in the street light district as established per Resolution 2013-10.
-Currently 447 properties are in the street light district.
+This fund receives revenue from rate payers in the street light district as established per Resolution 2024-04.
+In 2024 the Park Hill Estates development was added to the street light district amending the number of properties from 447 properties to 659 properties.
 As part of the budget approval, a Resolution is approved on an annual basis establishing the assessment.
-In 2023, there was a \$4.00 increase for an annual assessment of \$45.00 which was invoiced to all properties in the district to offset the electric and maintenance cost of streetlights.
+In 2023, there was a \$4.00 increase for an annual assessment of \$45.00 which is invoiced to all properties in the district to offset the electric and maintenance cost of streetlights.
 Past due accounts are liened.